 What does Moroccan oil do for curly hair?
 It makes it look gorgeous and boosts its health, that’s what I care about.
 What about you?

 In the review below, Katie was wondering "Is Moroccan Oil curly girl approved?", and she must've missed that there are water-soluble silicones which make it not "friendly" for the CGM approved list zealots.

 She seemed to think Moroccan Oil ingredients were complaint to the holy grail Curly Girl Method, she was wrong...

 One of the main problems that makes MoroccanOil products not fit perfectly as Curly Girl approved products is that many of MoroccanOil‘s most celebrated products are the shampoos!
 And TRULY sticking to the Curly Girl Method means NO SHAMPOO FOR YOU!
 Even though MoroccanOil shampoos ARE sulfate-free!

-I feel that as a grown woman you should always feel free to modify your product choices to suit your hair and what it’s needs are at the time!
+I feel that as a grown woman you should always feel free to modify your product choices (Curly Girl Approved or not) to suit your hair and what it’s needs are at the time!